 The Credit Policy Committee is a management committee providing oversight for credit risk and management of the Bank's loan policy.
+This includes the prudent management of exposures to environmental-related financial risks within both loan underwriting and the portfolio management process.
 Environmental risk assessments have been incorporated into underwriting criteria for select loan types.